legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 14a.7.
 Fixed Fire Detection and Fire-Alarm Systems

-### 14b.
-STRUCTURAL FIRE PROTECTION – VESSELS OF 500GT AND OVER
+### 14a.8.
+Fixed Fire-Extinguishing Systems Not Required by this Section

+### 14b.1.
+Definitions

+‘Not readily ignitable’ means that the surface thus described will not continue to burn for more than 20 seconds after removal of a suitable impinging test flame.

 ### 14b.2.1.
 Structure

-**Table 14B.2**
+The purpose of this section is to contain a fire in the space of origin.
+For this purpose, the following functional requirements should be met:

 ### 14b.2.3.
 Main Vertical Zones and Horizontal Zones

-b Where spaces are of the same numerical category and subscript b appears, a bulkhead or deck of the rating shown in the tables is only required when the adjacent spaces are for a different purpose, e.g in category (9).
-A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an ‘A-0’ bulkhead.

-### 14b.2.4.
-Bulkheads Within a Main Vertical Zone

 ### 14b.2.5.
 Fire Integrity of Bulkheads and Decks

-a For clarification on which applies, see 14B.2.4 and 14B.2.6.
+Notes: To be applied to both tables 1 and 2, as appropriate.

 ### 14b.2.18.
 Arrangements for Other Flammable Oils

-c Bulkheads separating the wheelhouse and chartroom from each other may be ‘B-0’ rating.

-e Fire insulation need not be fitted if the machinery space in category (7),in the opinion of the Administration, has little or no fire risk.
+b Where spaces are of the same numerical category and subscript b appears, a bulkhead or deck of the rating shown in the tables is only required when the adjacent spaces are for a different purpose, e.g in category (9).
+A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an ‘A-0’ bulkhead.

+d For the application of 14B.2.3.1, ‘B-O’ and ‘C’, where appearing in table 1, should be read as ‘A-0’.

 Notes: To be applied to both tables 1 and 2, as appropriate.

+### 14b.2.12.
+Means of Escape

 ### 14b.2.12.6.
 Emergency Escape Breathing Devices

-### 14b.2.12.6.
-Emergency Escape Breathing Devices

-Arrangements for the storage, distribution and utilisation of other flammable oils employed under pressure in power transmission systems, control and activating systems and heating systems are to be such as to minimise the risk of fire or explosion.
+The purpose of this section is to detect a fire in the space of origin and to provide for alarm for safe escape and fire-fighting activity.
+For this purpose, the following functional requirements should be met:

 In no case should the standards applied be less than those applied to a vessel of less than 500GT.